hphelion/documentation/devplatform/stackato/user/client/index.html.md

 1. Download the client for your platform (Windows, OS X, Linux x86, Linux x64)
 2. Unzip the archive in a convenient directory.
-3. Add the executable to your system/shell \$PATH by:
+3. Add the the executable to your system/shell \$PATH by:
 	-   moving it to a directory in your \$PATH,
 	-   creating a symlink from a directory in your \$PATH, or
 	-   creating a shell alias for the executable.